ucan-wg/spec/README.md

 `nbf` and `exp` stand for "not before" and "expires at" respectively.
 These are standard fields from RFC 7519 (JWT).
 Taken together they represent the time bounds for a token.

 The `nbf` field is OPTIONAL.
 When omitted, the token MUST be treated as valid beginning from the Unix epoch.
 Setting the `nbf` field to a time in the future MUST delay use of a UCAN.
-For example, preprovisioning access to conference materials ahead of time, but not allowing access until the day of is achievable with judicious use of `nbf`.
+For example, pre-provisioning access to conference materials ahead of time, but not allowing access until the day of is achievable with judicious use of `nbf`.

 The `exp` field MUST be set.
 If the time is in the past, the token MUST fail validation.